gmc-code/PC-app-development/docs/tk_geometry/tk_geometry_pack.rst

             .. tab-item:: Q1

-                Change the example above to pack the the top and bottom buttons at the top and the left and right buttons at the left.
+                Change the example above to pack the top and bottom buttons at the top and the left and right buttons at the left.

                 .. code-block:: python